Experiencing fraudulent transactions?

 Google reCAPTCHA

-Funraise Giving Forms (V2) have a built-in integration with Google reCAPTCHA.
+Funraise Giving Forms have a built-in integration with Google reCAPTCHA.
 This integration is automatically enabled and does not require configuration.
 The basic concept of a reCAPTCHA is to ask a human to complete a task that is particularly difficult for a basic bot to accomplish, like identifying objects in pictures.
+Learn more about manually activating reCAPTCHA.

 Gateway Level Fraud Prevention